 Ball, Call, Dall, Fall, Gall, Hall, Lall, Mall, Pall, Tall, Wall, and Yall

-We understand how important it is to have a manuscript free of spelling errors.
-With over 40 years of experience, we have found that typos give many writers problems.
+I understand how important it is to have a manuscript free of spelling errors.
+With over 40 years of experience, I have found that typos give many writers problems.
 Less than perfect typing can create hidden mistakes.
-We find these typos and other spelling slip-ups in 95% of the published books we read.
+I find these typos and other spelling slip-ups in 95% of the published books we read.

 There are many groups of words that vary by only one letter, such as came, dame, fame, and game.
 The correctly spelled word in the wrong context will not be flagged by most spell-checkers.
 The Hyper-Speller at Word Refiner is dedicated to exposing these hidden gaffes and delivering your document free of spelling blunders.